evrilfc/c0gito/scripts/deploy/README.md

 **Save this address** - you'll need it for the next step.

-### 2. Deploy PrivateTransferIngress (Mantle Sepolia)
+### 2. Deploy & Enroll PrivateTransferIngress (Mantle Sepolia)

-Deploy the main ingress contract that handles deposits and escrow.
+Deploy the main ingress contract that handles deposits and escrow, then enroll it with Hyperlane.

+**Step 2a: Deploy Ingress**

 ```bash
 # Set the mailbox address (or use default)